Motoki Hasegawa

-Motoki Hasegawa (長谷川 元希, Hasegawa Motoki) is a Japanese footballer who plays as a midfielder for club Albirex Niigata.
+Motoki Hasegawa (長谷川 元希, Hasegawa Motoki) is a Japanese footballer who plays as a midfielder for club V-Varen Nagasaki.

 Club career

 Ventforet Kofu

-Motoki made his league debut for Ventforet against Mito HollyHock on the 29 July 2020.
+Hasegawa made his league debut for Ventforet against Mito HollyHock on the 29 July 2020.

 He scored his first two goals for the club against Matsumoto Yamaga on the 17 April 2021, scoring in the 16th and 35th minute.

 On 4 October 2023, Hasegawa scored a 90th-minute injury time goal to secure a 1–0 home win against Thai champions, Buriram United in the 2023–24 AFC Champions League group stage.

 Albirex Niigata

 In December 2023, it was announced that Hasegawa would be joining J1 League club Albirex Niigata for the 2024 season.